moorepants/moorepants.info/content/blog/introducing-resonance.rst

 mechanical engineering course that stems from the courses and books of Timoshenko and Den Hartog from the early 20th century.
-The course advances students' understanding of `vibrating mechanical systems`_, that has a foundation is the theory of small periodic motions based primarily on the mathematical analysis of linear differential equations which are derived from Newton's Second Law of Motion.
+The course advances students' understanding of `vibrating mechanical systems`_, that has a foundation is the theory of small periodic motions resulting from the mathematical analysis of linear differential equations which are derived from Newton's Second Law of Motion.
 These foundational concepts provide insight into the design of machines to both minimize undesired vibrations and exploit